Artist Statement

 Bio

 I’m Claire (Cal) Waichler, she/her, from the Methow Valley in Washington state, the traditional lands of the Methow people.
 I migrate to Chilean Patagonia and Alaska for seasonal work and a love of place.
 I hold a BA with honors in environmental science from Colby College, where I also minored in printmaking.
-Alongside my art practice, I am a field biologist, commercial fisherperson, ski coach, science educator, and art educator.
+Alongside my art practice, I am a field biologist, commercial fisher, ski coach, science educator, and art educator.
 I have worked with the Cascades Wolverine Project, Inspiring Girls* Expeditions Alaska, Home Range Wildlife Research, North Cascade Glacier Climate Project, Methow-Okanogan Beaver Project and Round River Conservation Studies.
+I find joy meandering through mountains like the North Cascades on my feet or skis.

 Sales